Wave heating from proto-neutron star convection and the core-collapse supernova explosion mechanism: Wave damping and non-linear effects

 The momentum flux carried by the acoustic waves is imparted onto the shock as they reflect at it, just as photons impart momentum when they reflect at a surface.
 The waves therefore exert pressure on the shock, and a useful figure of merit to consider is the ratio of wave pressure $P_{\mathrm{waves}}$ to total fluid pressure at the shock.
 The momentum flux in acoustic waves is $\lwave/(2 c_{s})$, and thus the wave pressure can be estimated from the heating rate;

 where we employ the energy transport rate as computed above, corrected for the effects of neutrino damping.

 In the lower panel of Fig.~\ref{fig:wave-pressure}, we show the ratio of wave pressure to total pressure $P_{\mathrm{waves}}/P$ as a function of time.
 We show this quantity as measured in two places; just exterior to the entropy discontinuity marking the shock (a lower bound), in addition to the wave turning point where $\mathcal{M} = 1$ (an upper bound).
-Below the entropy discontinuity, we see wave pressure may account for over $15\%$ of the total pressure after $325\,\mathrm{ms}$ post-bounce, falling to $\sim5\%$ by the end of our simulation.
-In contrast, where $\mathcal{M} = 1$, in excess of $20\%$ of the total pressure is seen in waves from early times, rising to a maximum of $\sim30-45\%$ of the total pressure contributed in waves between $300-450\,\mathrm{ms}$ post-bounce.
-Between $500\,\mathrm{ms}$ through the end of the simulation, wave pressure ratios around $\sim25-35\%$ are consistently seen.
+Below the entropy discontinuity, we see wave pressure may account for over $15$ per cent of the total pressure after $325\,\mathrm{ms}$ post-bounce, falling to $\sim5$ per cent by the end of our simulation.
+In contrast, where $\mathcal{M} = 1$, in excess of $20$ per cent of the total pressure is seen in waves from early times, rising to a maximum of $\sim30-45$ per cent of the total pressure contributed in waves between $300$ and $450\,\mathrm{ms}$ post-bounce.
+Between $500\,\mathrm{ms}$ through the end of the simulation, wave pressure ratios around $\sim25$ and $35$ per cent are consistently seen.
 We believe these estimates are relatively conservative, as wave pressure behind the shock may build up over time as a consequence of multiple interactions facilitated by wave reflection and/or multiple advective-acoustic cycles, similar to the SASI.